Al-Shamal Islamic Bank was incorporated as a public company limited by shares, on July 23rd, 1985 and officially inaugurated on January 2nd, 1990.

 Fourth: The Bank’s Branches and Subsidiaries Companies and Its Current Capital Contributions:-

-Based on the Bank’s top management’s belief in the significance of geographical expansion for the purpose of maintaining public banking awareness and mobilization, utilization and development of resources to efficiently contribute in economic and social development, the Bank’s branches have been increased up to (22) branches to date, (15) of which in the capital city, (7) in the various Sudanese states, in addition to (1) branch at (Souque “6” Elhaj Yousuf).
+Based on the Bank’s top management’s belief in the significance of geographical expansion for the purpose of maintaining public banking awareness and mobilization, utilization and development of resources to efficiently contribute in economic and social development, the Bank’s branches have been increased up to (23) branches to date, (15) of which in the capital city, (8) in the various Sudanese states.
 These branches are connected by the internet and provided with modern technological devices.
 The Bank also has suggested establishing branches in the various Sudanese states that are proposed to gradually be opened so as to cover the whole parts of the country, by the Will of Allah.

 In order to achieve its developmental, investment and business objectives, the Bank – since its foundation- has established two companies, one of them is a business and investment company, and the other is an agricultural service company.
 Both companies are operating and covering all fields of trade, agriculture and services, and the various types of investment and development.

 - The International Modern Investment Company Ltd.

 - Gondeela for Agricultural and Investment Services Co.
 Ltd.